stoqs/stoqs/doc/instructions/PRODUCTION.md

 [The Twelve-Factor App](http://12factor.net/) guidelines with deployment settings placed in environment variables.
-Unless otherwise noted all commands should be executed from a regular user account that you will use to manage the stoqs application, e.g. an account something like USER='stoqsadm'.
+Unless otherwise noted all commands should be executed from a regular user account that you will use to manage the stoqs application, e.g. an account named 'stoqsadm'.

 ### Steps for hosting on your own server